 My hands were covered in a film of wet icy cold, which probably would have felt really uncomfortable if I'd had any semblance of feeling in my fingers.
 I had already taken off my gloves on the summit because they weren't waterproof and it was about 5 degrees colder with a soaked polyester shell than without.
 The desperate attempt to build a kind of morbid prototype from petrol station plastic gloves and my short-fingered gloves with practically dead hands on the summit turned out to be ineffective and only cost me valuable time.
 Not only was my brain slowly starting to remember the Wikipedia article on hypothermia, it also had to acknowledge the awkward fact that my phone cords were all soggy, making charging impossible.
 I knew my Restrap framebag wasn't really waterproof, but somehow I expected more from the plastic bags in which I neatly wrapped all my cables.
 My phone was at 20%, which isn't much if you're planning on pushing down a 7% average grade mountain to find a hotel room afterwards.
 All this at a time when the word "24h reception" is all you want to hear.
 So walk on.
 Yes, right, walk.
 Riding was no longer possible as my hands were no longer able to brake, my body so tired and numb that I could not get on my bike.
 I still find it difficult to understand this from a today's perspective, but I couldn't swing my leg over the top tube, nor over the rear wheel, it just didn't work anymore.
 I pushed on resignedly, knowing that there were a few people tracking my GPS point on a map, probably wondering if I had gone completely nuts and preparing an Instagram Q&A, or why the hell I was coming down the mountain so damn slowly.
 Somehow I managed to choose the shittiest route option and slowly made my way towards what I thought was Grindelwald.
 This would have been the closest bigger city and my only option for a hotel room at the time.
 I think it was in the middle of a 25% gradient when I realised I had foolishly decided on the next leg of my TPBR route, which of course led away from Grindelwald after Checkpoint 2.
 Pushing the 25% back up was absolutely not an option, so I cried down the narrow path, cursing myself and the world, until I finally got to the road that led to Grindelwald.
 My phone was now at 12%, which is pretty darn low when you have numb hands, incipient hypothermia, soggy clothes, a 6 year old phone with a 6 year old battery, and no clue about how to get a hotel room at 12:30 am.
 I knew I had to get out of my clothes, I had to get somewhere inside, anything else would not only have been uncomfortable, it might have even been dangerous.
 Although the outside temperature in the valley was much friendlier than up on the summit, it was by no means enough to warm up my cold body.
 If I hadn't had a puffy jacket that I bought in a fit of anticipatory concern after checking the weather map along the way, I don't know how the story would have ended.
 Somehow I managed to google a hotel and, with the audacity of desperation, settled on the next best thing that seemed to have rooms.

 As is well known, this can get quite expensive in Switzerland, but now was not the moment to think about money.
 I booked a room not knowing if it was even possible to check in, didn't have time for that, my brain was almost as dazed as my hands anyway and proving almost as useless.
-Luckily I had enough brain left to enter my destination in Google, memorize the address and route as well as possible and drive up the remaining 4 km with a slight ascent.
+Luckily I had enough brain left to enter my destination in Google, memorize the address and route as well as possible and ride up the remaining 4 km with a slight ascent.
 The prospect of a warm shower and a dry room made my body remember how to get on a bike and even pedal.